chescales/infantium-sdk-docs/source/index.rst

 developers with a dashboard of usage statistics, and many more features to come, like in-game cognitive adaptivity!

 The SDK is programmed in native Android/Java, but is also deployed in other frameworks through a ever increasing set of different plugins.
-Check the `Plugins`_ page to check if your framework has already been adapted!
+Check the :ref:`plugins<Plugins>` page to check if your framework has already been adapted!
 Otherwise, don't get discouraged!
 Contact us and we will be more than happy to give you assistance to create a new plugin in any framework you might use.

 If you want to connect your content with Infantium, and haven't contacted with us yet, send us an email and we will explain you all the advantages of becoming a part of the most intelligent cognitive platform for kids in the world!
-You can find us at: hello@infantium.com.
+You can find us at `our mail address`_.
 We're waiting for you!

 Contents:
 ----------

 .. toctree::
-   :maxdepth: 3
+   :maxdepth: 2

    download_install_configure.rst
    getting_started.rst